 St Mark's Square

-The monumental area of Piazza San Marco consists of three sections: Piazza San Marco, Piazzetta San Marco, and Piazzetta dei Leoncini.
+The monumental area of Piazza San Marco consists of three sections: Piazza San Marco, Piazzetta San Marco and Piazzetta dei Leoncini.

 Piazza San Marco